EU council chief's riposte to Trump: Respect the allies you have

 NATO Secretary-General Jens Stoltenberg stressed that all allies were increasing defense spending in real terms because economies in Europe were growing.
 He also said Washington strengthens its security and global reach through NATO.

-“NATO is the force multiplier for the United States,” Stoltenberg told reporters.

-Trump’s tweet on Tuesday echoed earlier posts on Twitter on Monday and his criticism at a rally of supporters in the United States last week, in which he said that Washington was unfairly carrying almost all the cost of defending Europe.
+Trump’s Twitter post on Tuesday echoed those on Monday and his criticism at a rally of supporters in the United States last week in which he said that Washington was unfairly carrying almost all the cost of defending Europe.

 “Getting ready to leave for Europe.
 First meeting - NATO.
 The U.S. is spending many times more than any other country in order to protect them.
 Not fair to the U.S. taxpayer,” Trump said.

-As he left the White House, the Republican president was asked about Tusk’s comments.
+As he left the White House, the Republican president was asked by reporters about Tusk’s comments.

 “We do have a lot of allies, but we cannot be taken advantage of.
 We’re being taken advantage of by the European Union,” he told reporters.